 1880-1884.
 William T. Hamilton (Democrat), governor.

-1881, Sept.
-Oriole Festival celebrated opening of Loch Raven Reservoir.
+1881, Oct.
+10-12.
+Oriole Festival, an event similar to Mardi Gras, celebrated opening of Loch Raven Reservoir.

 1882.
 Baltimore reformers won "good judges" election.

-1882.
-Colored High and Training School (now Douglass Senior High School) opened, Baltimore.
+1883.
+Colored High and Training School (now Frederick Douglass High School) opened, Baltimore.

 1883.
 Baltimore Federation of Labor organized.

 1883, June.
-Chesapeake and Potomac Telephone Company formed.
+Chesapeake & Potomac Telephone Company formed.

 1884.
-General Assembly, pressured by Knights of Labor, created Bureau of Industrial Statistics and Information.
+General Assembly, pressured by Knights of Labor, created Bureau of Industrial Statistics and Information (now Division of Labor & Industry).

 1884-1885.
 Robert M. McLane (Democrat), governor.